rshuklauab/Systems-Programming-Lab-1/README.md

 - Familiarity with basic terminal commands is recommended.

 ### Compilation Instructions
-Save the source code to a file named odd_or_even.c or any .c filename of your choice.
+Save the source code to a file named odd_even.c or any .c filename of your choice.

 Open a terminal or command prompt in the directory where your file is located.